 Lauren graduated with a B.Sc Degree in Occupational Therapy at the University of the Western Cape in 2015.
-She completed her community service at Springbok Hospital in Northern Cape.
-She worked in various fields from hospitals, clinics, day care centres and treated all age groups.
+She completed her community service at Springbok Hospital in the Northern Cape.
+She worked in various institutions including hospitals, clinics, day care centres and treated all age groups.

-She is driven to find unique fun ways to support leaners to achieve their optimal functioning and establishing relationships with parents/caregivers to empower them and work together to achieve their children’s goals.
+She is driven to find unique and fun ways to support leaners, thereby helping them to achieve their optimal functioning.
+This is turn helps to establish relationships with parents and caregivers to empower them and work together to achieve their children’s goals.

 Liza completed a B.A English and Linguistics degree at UNISA in 2013 and a BSCHONS Speech and Language Pathology at U.C.T in 2016.
 She is fully Bilingual in English and Afrikaans.
-And She currently runs her own private practice Chatterbox therapy and serves as a Clinical Supervisor at U.C.T.
+She currently manages her own private practice called Chatterbox Therapy and serves as a Clinical Supervisor at the University of Cape Town.

-She believes for therapy to be effective, parents need to be on-board and feel supported.
+She believes for therapy to be effective and that parents need to be on-board and feel supported.